A Universal Triangulation for Flat Tori: Universal triangulation

-We overlay the three triangulated strips obtained for $d=2,7,13$.
+We overlay the three triangulated strips obtained for $d=2,6,7$.
 We want to count the number of vertices of the resulting subdivision.
 We only have to care about the edges $B_kC_\ell$, the other ones being common to the three triangulations.
-By symmetry it suffices to consider the number of intersections with the other edges of the six edges $B_0C_k$ for $k\in I:=\{2,3,7,8,13,14\}$.
-The edges $B_0C_k$ and $B_\ell C_{\ell+j}$, $j\in I$, intersect in their interior if and only if \begin{itemize} \item $\ell<0$ and $\ell+j>k$, or equivalently $k-j<\ell<0$, or \item $\ell>0$ and $\ell+j<k$, or equivalently $0<\ell<k-j$. \end{itemize} In this case, we compute $p_{\ell,j}^k:=B_0C_k\bigcap B_\ell C_{\ell+j} = \frac{\ell}{k-j}(k,1)$.
+The strip ${\cal B}$ being 1-periodical in the horizontal direction, it suffices to consider the number of intersections with the other edges of the 5 edges $B_0C_k$ for $k\in I:=\{2,3,6,7,8\}$.
+The edges $B_0C_k$ and $B_\ell C_{\ell+j}$, $j\in I$, intersect in their interior if and only if \begin{itemize} \item[$\bullet$] $\ell<0$ and $\ell+j>k$, or equivalently $k-j<\ell<0$, or \item[$\bullet$] $\ell>0$ and $\ell+j<k$, or equivalently $0<\ell<k-j$. \end{itemize} In this case, we compute $p_{\ell,j}^k:=B_0C_k\bigcap B_\ell C_{\ell+j} = \frac{\ell}{k-j}(k,1)$.
 All other intersection points are horizontal translates of the $p_{\ell,j}^k$ by an integral amount.
-The set of intersection points with $x$-coordinate in $[0,1)$ is thus given by $\{\text{frac}(\frac{\ell k}{k-j}), \frac{\ell}{k-j})\}_{j,k,\ell}$, where $j,k,\ell$ vary as above and $\text{frac}(x)$ is the fractional part of $x$.
-Eliminating the duplicates, we found 56 intersections leading to $n\times 56=1064$ intersection points in total.
-Adding the remaining points $A_k, B_k$ ($C_k$ and $A_k$ should be identified) we find a total of $1064+ 38 = 1102$ vertices.
+The set of intersection points with $x$-coordinate in $[0,1)$ is thus given by $\{(\text{frac}(\frac{\ell k}{k-j}), \frac{\ell}{k-j})\}_{j,k,\ell}$, where $j,k,\ell$ vary as above and $\text{frac}(x)$ is the fractional part of $x$.
+Eliminating the duplicates, we found 20 intersections leading to $n\times 20=380$ intersection points in total.
+See Figure~\ref{fig:overlay-short-2-6-7}.
+Adding the remaining points $A_k, B_k$ ($C_k$ and $A_k$ should be identified) we find a total of $380+ 38 = 418$ vertices.
 It remains to triangulate the subdivision by adding diagonals in the non triangular faces.
 By Euler's formula on the torus, we conclude that the triangulated overlay has \TshortT{} triangles.
 We have thus proved \begin{proposition} There exists an abstract triangulation with \TshortT{} triangles, which admits linear embeddings isometric to every short torus. \end{proposition}